DreamWaveTechnology/Digital-GraphicX-Creations/README.md

-# 🚀 Digital GraphicX Creations
+# 🚀 Digital Graphic-X Creations

 A modern, dark-themed, glassmorphic portfolio website created for **Digital Graphicx Creations**.
 This project showcases design services with animated backgrounds, smooth navigation, and a fully responsive user interface.